 Sometimes, people talk about being “stuck” because they don’t know how to describe how it feels when their mind drifts to the traumatic event.

 Getting yourself back on the road and on the right path is not easy.
 I wish we could put things in reverse and start over, but we can’t.
 Recovery is challenging and exhausting all at the same time.

 It’s been a lifetime of recovery, 41 years to be exact.
-I still have challenging days and now, with COVID adds more stress.
+I still have challenging days and now, COVID adds more stress.
 I’m adapting and coping as I’ve always done.

 Coping methods are a way to keep you engaged and not feel isolated.
 However, it takes work and is sometimes uncomfortable.

 Disclaimer- The article is not intended to substitute professional and trained medical advice.
 The advice given is strictly based on my own experience.

 Jim was a healthy and active man until a football accident left him paralyzed from the neck down.
 He has since learned to navigate life as a person with quadriplegia, which has not slowed him down.
 Jim is proud of his many accomplishments, including traveling to foreign countries and most regions of the United States.
 He currently lives with his wife and family dog near Austin, Texas.
 Jim’s latest accomplishment is authoring “The Last Tackle.“